TheOdinProject/curriculum/nodeJS/introduction_to_nodeJS/introduction_what_is_nodeJS.md

 The important bit to understand right up front is that Node is a "JavaScript runtime".
 When JavaScript was first created, it was designed to run *in the browser*.
 This means that it was impossible to use JavaScript to write any kind of program that was not a website.
 Node brings JavaScript *out* of browser-land.
 This allows developers to use JavaScript to accomplish pretty much anything that other popular server-side languages such as Ruby, PHP, C# and Python can do.
 So, at its most basic level, Node allows you to run JavaScript code on a machine such as your local computer or a server without having to go through a web browser.

-To facilitate this, Node has some added functionality that is not found in browser-based JavaScript, such as the ability to read and write local files, create http connections and listen to network requests.
+To facilitate this, Node has some added functionality that is not found in browser-based JavaScript, such as the ability to read and write local files, create HTTP connections and listen to network requests.

 ### Event driven